rogerjos/CS362-004-W2018/projects/rogerjos/README.md

-My name is Joshua Rogers, rogerjos
+This is my assignment-1 submission!